Background

 We encourage you to discuss with the relevant organisations how your remediation payment may impact child support, benefits or other such matters you may receive.

-If you are a KiwiSaver member, then any reimbursements will be subject to both employee and employer deductions to ensure that the correct employee and employer contributions are paid into your KiwiSaver account.
+If you are a KiwiSaver member, then any reimbursements will be subject to both employee and employer deductions to ensure the correct employee and employer contributions are paid into your KiwiSaver account.

-No, Tower is not legally obliged to pay interest or compensation.
+No. Tower is not legally obliged to pay interest or compensation.

-Unfortunately we can only make a payment into a New Zealand bank account.
+Unfortunately, we can only make a payment into a New Zealand bank account.

 We appreciate that this process will take time to complete, however our focus will be to ensure the calculations are as accurate as possible.
 We have taken all possible steps to ensure we get this right, while ensuring compliance in the future.
 The issues are complex and affect thousands of employee records, so it will take time to work through all the data and ensure we have been as accurate as possible.